mozilla-services/autograph/README.md

 # Autograph
-A signing service that implements [Content-Signature](https://github.com/martinthomson/content-signature/) and other signing methods.
+Autograph is a cryptographic signature service that implements [Content-Signature](https://github.com/martinthomson/content-signature/) and other signing methods.

 ## Rationale
 As we rapidly increase the number of services that send configuration data to Firefox agents, we also increase the probability of a service being compromised to serve fraudulent data to our users.
 Autograph implements a way to sign the information sent from backend services to Firefox user-agents, and protect them from a service compromise.